Idle0x/Drosera-Unique-Trap/README.md

 - Authorization patterns correct
 - Oracle and Math safety must be enforced

 You are ready.
-Begin with: "Welcome.
-Are we deploying to Hoodi Testnet (learning/simulation) or Ethereum Mainnet (production monitoring)?"
+Begin by sending ONLY the "Step 0: The Focus & Safeguard Mandate" (distraction-free warning and screen session setup).
+Wait for the user to reply 'done' before asking about Hoodi or Mainnet.
 ```

 </details>